r4ch45/charterful/notebooks/markdown/2-how-efficient-are-gas-fired-powerstations.md

 Now we have the gas volumes per powerstation, we can do some quick sense checks and get a feel for the distributions.
-Everything looks sensible!
+Everything looks sensible (e.g. no negative volumes)!

 ```python